sktime/enhancement-proposals/steps/24_skpro_polars_support_integration/step.md

 The output of `_predict_*`  functions will return pandas Dataframes no matter the input passed in as `X`.

-Question 2.1: For underlying interfaces that currently do not support polar Dataframe inputs (eg. statsmodels), is the expectation that we will refactor code that converts the data container into something it accepts or will we use the `_tags` dict via `X_inner_mtype` and `y_inner_mtype` convention to specify to the user what types of data containers it accepts.
+~~Question 2.1~~: For underlying interfaces that currently do not support polar Dataframe inputs (eg. statsmodels), is the expectation that we will refactor code that converts the data container into something it accepts or will we use the `_tags` dict via `X_inner_mtype` and `y_inner_mtype` convention to specify to the user what types of data containers it accepts.
 So for `statsmodels` case, polars Dataframes will be prohibited.

-Question 2.2: Follow up to question 2.1, should we go through every implemented regression estimator right now to see which data containers it accepts, as every interface could be different.
+~~Question 2.2~~: Follow up to question 2.1, should we go through every implemented regression estimator right now to see which data containers it accepts, as every interface could be different.
 Dummy data should be able to suffice?

 ## 3) Extending functionality of `skpro.regression` and description of proposed solution